Board of Governors.

 Both schools will continue to operate as they always have, keeping their individual identities and ethos; the only change currently being the structure of the Governing Board.
 No longer will there a Governing Board for both schools, now there will be one over-arching Governing Board that oversees both schools.

-The new Federated Governing Board consists of 15 governors, currently made up of: 2 Foundation Governors, 2 Parent Governors, 1 Staff Governor, 1 Local Authority Governor, 1 Executive Headteacher and 8 Co – opted Governors.
+The new Federated Governing Board will consist of 18 governors, made up of: 4 Foundation Governors, 2 Parent Governors, 1 Staff Governor, 1 Local Authority Governor, 1 Executive Headteacher and 9 Co – opted Governors.
 All of the governors bring with them a variety of skills and experience that will enable the Federated Governing Board to undertake its responsibility of ‘holding both schools in their accountability to all stakeholders.’

 About our school Governors.